geekan/MetaGPT-docs/src/en/guide/get_started/setup.md

 We will take OpenAI API as an example to illustrate the full process, which applies identically to other LLM APIs.

-You can finish the setup by modifying the `config/config2.yaml`:
+You can finish the setup by modifying the [config2.yaml](https://github.com/geekan/MetaGPT/blob/main/config/config2.yaml):

 #### Use a config2.yaml

-1. In your current working directory, create a folder `config` and add a new file named `config2.yaml` under it.
+1. Run `metagpt --init-config  # create ~/.metagpt/config2.yaml, modify it to your own config`.
+This way you don't accidentally commit and share your API key using git.
-2. Copy the content from the example [config2.yaml](https://github.com/geekan/MetaGPT/blob/main/config/config2.yaml) file into your new files
+2. Take a look at [example](https://github.com/geekan/MetaGPT/blob/main/config/config2.yaml.example) and [code](https://github.com/geekan/MetaGPT/blob/main/metagpt/config2.py) to understand the configuration.
 3. Fill in your own values to the file:

 ```yaml